-1. Keep your mind on what you are doing.
-Learning requires concentration.

-- 2. At home have a definite, well-lighted, quiet place to study. - 3.
+- 1. Keep your mind on what you are doing.
+Learning requires concentration. - 2.
+At home there should be a definite, well-lighted, quiet place to study. - 3.
 Read the entire assignment rapidly; re-read slowly to understand content and details.
 Make notes.